Marc Juneau, Education Director and Instructor

 Laurence Lawson

 Laurence is a native French speaker.
 She was born in France near Lyon and studied at the University of Bordeaux III.
 After graduation, she traveled widely and taught French at elementary- and middle-school levels in East Kilbride, Scotland, and Sydney, Australia; she also taught continuing education classes in Cambridge, England.
-From 2008 to 2021, she was the French teacher at Damien High School in La Verne, California, where she also chaired the world language department and organized a student exchange program with students at Saint-Marc High School in Lyon.
-She also taught at Burlington High School.
+From 2008 to 2021, she was the French teacher at Damien High School in La Verne, California, where she chaired the world language department and organized a student exchange program with students at Saint-Marc High School in Lyon.
+She later taught at Burlington High School.

 Nikki Matheson